Yoneo Ono award criteria and nomination form

 RCAC seeks nominations for the Yoneo Ono Rural Volunteer Award.
 The award honors rural people who have made significant lifelong contributions to their community in volunteer capacities.
 RCAC hopes to encourage further rural volunteer activities by acknowledging the accomplishments of a select few.
 We need your help to identify an outstanding rural volunteer to receive this distinguished award.

-If you know individuals who have these special qualities, and would like to see their hard work recognized please complete and submit the Yoneo Ono Award Nomination form.
+If you know individuals who have these special qualities, and would like to see their hard work recognized please complete and submit the Yoneo Ono Award Nomination form (see below).
+Nominations for the 2018 award are open until April 8, 2018.

 The RCAC board of directors uses six criteria to determine each year’s award winner.
 The first two criteria are minimum requirements.